 Format and Duration

-This Online Correspondence - Class consists of 8 webinars which will be archived for students to view on the website each week after class.
+This Online Correspondence Class consists of 10 webinars which are posted on the class website.
 You can start at any time during the year.

 Betty Sue O'Brian will be available to review your case studies and work with you through the certification process.
-She is a past-President of IIPA and a Diplomat Instructor for IIPA.
+She is a past-President of IIPA, a current board member and a Diplomat Instructor for IIPA.

 - Iridology Textbook: The Core Curriculum (Betty Sue O'Brian).
 Available here at Amazon.